-In addition, in the past, worldwide economic downturns and pricing pressures experienced by energy, chemical, engineering and construction, and other process industries have led to consolidations and reorganizations.
+In addition, worldwide economic downturns and pricing pressures experienced by energy, chemical, engineering and construction, and other process industries have led to consolidations and reorganizations.
+In particular, we believe that the volatility in oil prices has impacted and may continue to impact the operating levels and capital spending by certain of our customers in the engineering and construction market, which has resulted and could continue to result in less predictable and lower demand for our products and services.

-Any such adverse environmental, safety or health incident, change in regulatory standards, or economic downturn that affects the process industries, as well as general domestic and foreign economic conditions and other factors that reduce spending by companies in these industries, could harm our operating results in the future.
+Any such adverse environmental, safety or health incident, change in regulatory standards, or economic downturn that affects the process industries, including continued challenges and uncertainty among customers whose business is adversely affected by volatility in oil prices, as well as general domestic and foreign economic conditions and other factors that reduce spending by companies in these industries, could harm our operating results in the future.